Skip to content

 Using the Types

-For most usages, no further intervention is needed.
-Nuxt API Party will use the types generated from this configuration to infer the correct types automatically when useFetch-like and $fetch-like composables are used.
+For most use cases, no further configuration is needed.
+Nuxt API Party uses the generated types to infer correct types automatically when useFetch-like and $fetch-like composables are used.

 Extract Schema Types

-Using the schema above, you can extract the Foo type like so:
+Using the schema above, extract the Foo type:

 ts